myresearchbvp/EU-DataCenter-SDRM/README.md

 The workflow is organized in two notebooks:
 - **Notebook 1** builds and validates the Eurostat decision matrix
-- **Notebook 2** runs the deterministic and stochastic MCDA analysis and generates the tables, charts, and spatial figures used in the study
+- **Notebook 2** runs the deterministic and stochastic MCDA analysis and generates the tables, charts, spatial figures used in the study

 The study is based on five Eurostat criteria:
 - ICT specialists share in total employment